MOROway/moroway-app-dev/README.md

 - The "web"-platform is the main platform and can be used with any modern web browser.
 The ready-to-use code for the "web"-platform can be found [here](https://github.com/MOROway/moroway-app).<sup>[1](#morowayrepoautoupdate)</sup>
 - The "windows"-platform provides the PWA available at Microsoft Store (packaged by [PWABuilder](https://www.pwabuilder.com/)).
-- The "android"-platform is used within the Java Wrapper App available at Google Play Store.
-The wrapper app is not open-source.
+- The "android"-platform is used within the Android Wrapper App available at Google Play Store.
+The wrapper app can be found [here](./wrapper/android).
+This wrapper app contains a [already built version](./wrapper/android/app/src/main/assets/animation) of the "android"-platform.
 - The "oc"-platform is used within the Apache Cordova Android Wrapper App available at F-Droid.
 The wrapper app can be found [here](https://github.com/MOROway/moroway-app-oc).
 This wrapper app contains a [already built version](https://github.com/MOROway/moroway-app-oc/tree/master/moroway-app-oc) of the "oc"-platform.
 - The "snap"-platform is used within the Apache Cordova Electron Wrapper App available at Ubuntu&apos;s Snap Store.
 The wrapper app can be found [here](./wrapper/snap).
 This wrapper app contains a [already built version](./wrapper/snap/www) of the "snap"-platform.